MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/hartree-fock.md

 // Create a list of spin orbital indices of the creation operators var indices = new[] { (0, Spin.d), (1,Spin.u), (3, Spin.u) };

-// Convert the list of indices to a `FermionWavefunction` object. var wavefunctionSpinOrbital = new FermionWavefunction<SpinOrbital>(indices.ToSpinOrbitals());
+// Convert the list of indices to a `FermionWavefunction` instance. var wavefunctionSpinOrbital = new FermionWavefunction<SpinOrbital>(indices.ToSpinOrbitals());

 // Convert a wavefunction indexed by spin orbitals to